TheaZh/group27-proj2/README.md

 Step 3
 --------
 Use a set to contain all the visited URLs.
-Privide the unvisited url to Google CSE.
+When process urls, only process unvisited ones.

 * Get content of the webpage according to the url within a try clause in case of timeout.
 * Extract plain text from the html document using BeautifulSoup.
 The original html doc is much likely to contain many texts that are useless.
 For example, there are texts in <stype> tag, which is useless and may influence our result.
 Therefore, we filter this useless texts to get more accurate result.